US warned Nevada not to use Chinese COVID tests from UAE

 G42 and BGI partnered to create a similar lab in Abu Dhabi in March, part of a mass testing campaign in the Emirates that has conducted over 11 million tests in a nation of 9 million people.

-Along with its sale of tests, BGI has expanded into multiple countries by offering such turnkey labs, which it says can analyze 10,000 to 50,000 tests a day.
-It has set up such labs in multiple Chinese cities and in countries like Angola, Australia, Brunei, Kazakhstan, Saudi Arabia, Serbia and Togo.
-Those labs use BGI equipment, which the U.S. government fears could be a means of spying by the Chinese government.

-The proposed lab in Nevada would rapidly process samples from polymerase chain reaction, or PCR, tests.
-Those genetic tests, using long cotton swabs that collect samples from deep inside a person’s nose and throat, detect an active case of the coronavirus.
+The UAE proposed building a similar lab in Nevada that would rapidly process samples from polymerase chain reaction, or PCR, tests.
+Those genetic tests, using long cotton swabs that collect samples from deep inside a person's nose and throat, can detect an active case of the coronavirus.

-Days after G42 announced its aid to Nevada, the U.S. government broached its concerns with the state.
+The unusual offer from the UAE came amid a nationwide shortage of test collection kits in the U.S.

-In an email sent to Nevada officials on April 20, Puff, the Homeland Security attaché, alleged without offering evidence that G42′s tests were “closer to 60% accurate” rather than the 90% claimed by the firm.
-BGI long has maintained its PCR tests have high accuracy, though factors like “the sampling process, storage and transportation of samples” can affect results.
+In an email sent to Nevada officials on April 20, Puff, the Homeland Security attaché, alleged without offering evidence that G42′s coronavirus tests were “closer to 60% accurate” rather than the 90% claimed by the firm.
+BGI long has maintained its PCR tests have "high accuracy," though factors like “the sampling process, storage and transportation of samples” can affect results.

-Puff also raised concerns about the potential risks of Americans sharing medical samples with BGI.
+Puff also raised concerns about the potential risks of Americans sharing their medical samples with BGI.

 “The embassy has concerns with G42’s relationship with the Chinese government and BGI, and patient privacy concerns,” Puff wrote.
 “The guidance we received from the U.S. Department of State is we should decline testing from G42.”